mohammedowais2492/covey.town/FEATURES.md

 #### Feature 1 (Chat with All players/Group Chat):

 1. Create and Join a new room or an existing one.
-2. Send and receive texts in the chat to all online players (dropdown list should be set to **Everyone**).
+2. Send and receive texts in the chat to all online players (dropdown list should be set to **Everyone**) using the chatbox at the right hand corner of the screen.
+The dropdown list can be found at the top of the chatbox section.
 3. A window to chat with all the players in the room should be present on right side of the map.

 #### Feature 2 (Chat with one nearby player):